Migration of Iranians to India during the 16th–18th centuries: In the Mughal Empire

 Under Jahangir's son and successor Shah Jahan, the Iranians continued to hold dominance, with the office of vakil only being held by Nur Jahan's brother Abu'l-Hasan Asaf Khan.
-The first divan of Shah Jahan was the Indian Muslim Wazir Khan who held it for a year, and another Indian Muslim Saadullah Khan also held the office from 1646/47 to 1655/56.
+The first divan of Shah Jahan was the Indian Muslim Wazir Khan who held it for a year, and another Indian Muslim Saadullah Khan also held the office from 1646/47 to 1655/56, both being from Punjab.
 Besides that, the office was held by Iranians.
 While chroniclers and historians were becoming more and more Indian, the leading twelve court poets were nearly all Iranians.
 By the end of Shah Jahan's reign, the demographics of the poets had shifted to a sizeable majority of Persophone Indians, in contrast to the earlier Iranian dominance.
 Shah Jahan's son and successor Aurangzeb did not display the same enthusiasm towards poetry as his predecessors had.
 By this time, the Iranian poets formed a minority.
 Ashraf Mazandarani, one of the last leading Iranian émigré poets at the Mughal court, was appointed by Aurangzeb as the tutor of his eldest daughter Zeb-un-Nissa.
 Javaher Raqam Tabrizi, who had left Iran after being invited by Shah Jahan, was the teacher and main librarian of Aurangzeb.